HiwotBelay/Tender-Managment-System/README.md

 # Real-Time Tender Management System
 A powerful and scalable web application designed to streamline the tendering process with real-time bid submission, role-based access, and full automation.
-Ideal for organizations managing tenders and contracts, it ensures transparency, security, and efficiency throughout the entire tender lifecycle.......................
+Ideal for organizations managing tenders and contracts, it ensures transparency, security, and efficiency throughout the entire tender lifecycle........................

 ---